byungsujeong/ForVacation/README.md

 I wanted to use the include function to create efficient and simple code. but the code got complicated to see.

 # Challenges
 For asynchronous processing, I tried to utilize ajax.
-To implement ajax on my project, it required me to understand about the Xml httpRequest object.
+To implement ajax on my project, i had to understand about the Xml httpRequest object.